Airline Frequent Flyer Programs & Tips

-Region-based programs are very common for domestic airlines.
+Region-based programs are were very common for domestic airlines.
 Less-commonly found nowadays, these programs doesn’t depend upon the actual distance or cost of your flight ticket.
-It depends upon the states from where the flight departs and where it arrives.
+It depends upon the locations from where the flight departs and where it arrives.

 As the name suggests, frequent flyer miles in distance-based programs depend on the actual flying distance between two points.
 This is an easy-to-understand program, although it has many other rules and underlying conditions, such as class of travel, type of fare purchased, etc.

 Revenue-based frequent flyer programs help earn rewards on the basis of the cost of the ticket.
 In recent times these programs have been put into use by most domestic US airlines.

 Frequent flyers enjoy a host of benefits including elite status, preferred seating.
 It gives them greater access to upgrades as well as more recognition from the airline.
 Of course, the higher the level of status, the more the air carrier doles out the benefits.